EdJoPaTo/website-stalker-example/systems/starlabs/de/collections-laptops.md

 [StarBook Horizon](/pages/starbook-horizon)

-Lightweight Linux laptop with privacy features built in.
+Active-cooled laptop-class portability with privacy features built in.

 From €13,37